Gcommer/agar-token-service/README.md

 If you want to help donate extra tokens: https://github.com/Gcommer/agar-token-donator

-*IMPORTANT NOTE:* All tokens are only accepted by Agar.io if they are redeemed by a client with the same User-Agent string that accepted them.
-For that reason, ALL tokens donated to this service should have been generated and should be used with the following User-Agent `Mozilla/5.0 (Windows NT 6.3; rv:36.0) Gecko/20100101 Firefox/36.0`
+At some time, tokens may be restricted by User-Agent.
+If this becomes an issue, the following User-Agent should be used by all clients for requesting tokens from 'm.agar.io' and redeeming them during the websocket connection.

+`Mozilla/5.0 (Windows NT 6.3; rv:36.0) Gecko/20100101 Firefox/36.0`

 ## API